FBerding/aifeducation/README.md

 > **Note:** There is currently a bug in reticulate 1.32.0 which does not
 > allow to load python packages such as tensorflow, keras or torch.
 The
+> error seems to occur only when working with RStudio and Windows
+> machines.
+Using R console directly seems not to evoke the error.
+The
-> error has been fixed in the developer version of reticulate.
+> bug has been fixed in the developer version of reticulate.
 You can
 > install this version with `install.packages("pak")` and
 > `pak::pak("rstudio/reticulate")`.
 With the release of reticulate
 > 1.33.0 you can ignore this note.